anaximeno/anaximeno/README.md

 # Sup :v:

-I am a graduate student in Computer and Informatics Engineering and an Artificial Intelligence enthusiast.
+I am a undergraduate student in Computer and Informatics Engineering and an Artificial Intelligence enthusiast.
 The main areas I am currently interested in are Backend Engineering/Development and Applied Artificial Intelligence.

 ### :star2: Objectives